Using Moving Averages for Technical Analysis

-I participated in a trading webinar this past weekend where I demonstrated a few strategies to about 1,000 traders.
+I participated in a trading webinar a while back where I demonstrated a few strategies to about 1,000 traders.
 The question I got asked the most over and over by at least 20 participants was to provide my favorite indicator for trading technical analysis strategies.
 My explanation was rather simple; the best indicator is the one that fits the type of market environment that you are currently trading.

 Although my answer was accurate and correct, I could tell that my answer was too vague and didn’t satisfy the curiosity of most traders.
 After the seminar ended I was asked one last time a slightly different question.
 The question was “if you had to choose only one technical analysis indicator, what would it be?

 The Moving Average Indicator

 My answer was quick and fast, it would be the 20 day exponential moving average.
 The exponential moving average is a variation of a simple moving average.
 Before computers were widely used for market analysis, traders relied on simple moving average indicators because they were easy and simple to calculate.
 To calculate a 10-day simple moving average, simply add the closing prices of the last 10 days and divide by 10.
 The 20-day moving average is calculated by adding the closing prices over a 20-day period and divide by 20, and so on.

 As traders began using computers in the early seventies, they wanted to find ways to make improvement to the moving average, more specifically they wanted to find a way to create less lag between the market they were analyzing and the indicator.
 The simple moving average was just not fast enough to react to volatile market swings.
 Traders wanted an indicator that was similar to a simple moving average but would put more weight on recent price action and less on past price action.

 You can see in this example how the simple moving average reacts much slower to price action than the exponential moving average.
 This is the primary reason why most short term traders and day traders use the exponential moving average instead of the simple one.